 This collection of pebbles in a mountain stream called a website aims at a specific notion of reality and a particular way of seeing: that nature is multiplicitous, polyphonic, always churning, in process.
-Brooding, really, sitting on an egg.
 The persistent heat of transformation is what keeps a thing glowing and growing — a life, embers in a fire, irons burning hot.

 Ars botanica, botanical arts.
 To narrow the theme of this meandering stream to "plants" would be constraining and limited.
 In studying nature we study ourselves, our culture – we reflect and stretch and grow like trees; we gain metaphor.
-We move to de-literalize the things around us, un-anaesthetize, re-imagine our place, be affected by beauty.
+We move to un-anaesthetize, re-imagine our place, be affected by beauty.
 We learn to participate in, create, beauty.

 Beauty then is our purpose, is the pattern of pebbles more than the sum of their parts.
 Join me.

-Joshua Paquette is a botanist and herbal educator who enjoys using immersion, poetry, story and metaphor to inspire people into the graces of green landscapes.
-Of particular interest to him is how our personal stories intersect with those of the wider Earth.
-Some big questions he likes to ponder are: How can the exploration of untamed places be used to foster the innate, wild genius living inside us?
-What do ritual, poetry, story and myth have to teach us about the analogical processes of nature, and vice versa?
-Joshua finds that engagement with natural landscapes coupled with in-depth observation often brings magic and connection to people’s lives; he aspires to share that sense of place with his community.
+Joshua Paquette is a botanist and teacher who enjoys sharing his love of plants, ecology, and the natural world.
+Of particular interest to him is how our personal stories transform when we intersect with the wider, native ecosystems around us.
+Joshua finds that engagement with natural landscapes coupled with in-depth observation and wonder brings a sense of engagement and joy to people’s lives; he aspires to share that sense of place with his community.